jc141x/rum/README.md

 # Rum

-Libre/Free game launcher/GUI for running bash scripts.
+Libre gaame launcher for GNU/Linux hackers.

 <img src="https://i.postimg.cc/cHMfLtLy/3423423.png">

-This is as an alternative to Lutris that doesn't do more than it needs to.
-We believe that patching games needs to be done in bash instead of an ambiguous collection of settings trough a GUI.
-So the GUI should only serve as a frontend and not as a debugger or compatiblity tool.
+Game launcher that does just that.
+There are no hidden variables and flags.

-Developed by the [GNU/Linux P2P Pirates](https://matrix.to/#/!SlYhhmreXjJylcsjfn:tedomum.net?via=matrix.org&via=tedomum.net) matrix community and johncena141 release group from 1337x.
+Developed by the johncena141 hacker group from 1337x.

+For questions or contribution, talk with us on [Matrix](https://matrix.to/#/!SlYhhmreXjJylcsjfn:tedomum.net?via=matrix.org&via=tedomum.net)

-### Portable use
+#### Portable use

 Download the compiled binary from [releases](https://notabug.org/johncena141/rum/releases).
 Required dependency is webkit2gtk.

-### Install from AUR on Arch and derivates
+#### Install from AUR on Arch and derivates

 Two AUR packages are available:

 - [rum-bin](https://aur.archlinux.org/packages/rum-bin/): Downloads latest release.
 - [rum-git](https://aur.archlinux.org/packages/rum-git/): Builds the master branch from source.

-### Install on Gentoo with eselect-repository
+#### Install on Gentoo with eselect-repository

 Make sure eselect-repository is installed